Deltares/hydromt_delwaq/docs/dev/intro.rst

 Developments
 ============

-These pages provide guidelines on how to contribute to HydroMT-delwaq.
+These pages provide guidelines on how to contribute to HydroMT-DELWAQ.
 Furthermore it informs you on planned developments and new features.

 .. toctree::